 Fatou was found in the wild in western Africa and brought to Marseilles, France, in 1959 by a sailor, who used the young gorilla as payment to settle his account at a local tavern.
 Acquired by French animal trader Mme Lefevre, she was then purchased by Zoo Berlin in 1959.

 The capture of wild animals for zoos is no longer considered acceptable by the zoological community, with the vast majority of animals born within captivity or transferred between facilities for breeding programmes.

-The oldest gorilla that can be aged precisely was Colo, who was born in Columbus Zoo, Ohio, USA, on 22 December 1956 (the first gorilla born in a zoo) and died 17 January 2017 aged 60 years 26 days.
+The oldest gorilla that can be aged precisely was Colo, who was born in Columbus Zoo, Ohio, USA, on 22 December 1956 (making her the first gorilla born in a zoo) and died 17 January 2017 aged 60 years 26 days.